zlogic/mendix-docs/content/en/docs/refguide/installation/upgrading-from-9-to-10.md

 If your application is currently using the Atlas theme, this is easily solved by upgrading [Atlas Core](https://marketplace.mendix.com/link/component/117187) to version 3.11 or above.
 Otherwise, a possible workaround for this is to manually add the [Atlas icons module](https://github.com/mendix/atlas/raw/main/resources/Atlas_Icons.mpk) to your app.

+### Custom login for published services

+In Mendix 10, published OData, REST and Web services use sessions that do not communicate with the database.
+This also means that these services ignore [customized login behavior using a LoginAction](/refguide/login-behavior/#customizing-login-behavior).
+When upgrading an app that uses this feature to Mendix 10, you need to reimplement the login behavior in an authentication microflow.
+See [OData authentication  microflow](/refguide/published-odata-services/#authentication-microflow), [REST authentication microflow](/refguide/published-rest-service/#authentication-microflow) or [Web service authentication](/refguide/integration/expose-a-web-service/#authentication-and-users) for more information.

 ## Read More

 * [Studio Pro 10 Release Notes](/releasenotes/studio-pro/10.0/)